speakeasy-social/services/REFERENCE.md

 A privacy extension for Bluesky enabling users to share posts with trusted followers only, with support for future E2EE implementation.

-For the MVP to avoid having to navigate compliance issues in providing E2EE encryption, this does store encryption keys and messages can be accessed by staff or agencies.
-The threat model is "good enough" for casual use, but do not store your state secrets in this system 😉

-Do not use private messages if:

-- Unauthorised access to these messages would compromise your safety
-- You fear the actions of state sponsored adversaries

 ## Key Management

 ### User Keys